 Helping your child

-At the bottom of this page, you will find lots of important information about how we teach phonics, writing and maths.
+We believe that parents play an important role in being involved in their child's education.
+Within this page you will find lots of important information about how we teach phonics, writing and maths.
 There are also some very useful links to games and attachments with activities to support your child in their learning of phonics and maths.

 In our Early Years unit we are always observing ways in which children learn.
 There are 3 characteristics of effective learning which help us focus and understand how children learn.